N7ghtm4r3/CoinbaseManager/README.md

 - Coinbase Pro/Exchange

-The other endpoints managers will be gradually released
+The other managers will be gradually released

 ## Usage/Examples